EkispertWebService/guide-book/README.md

-# Intrduction
+# Introduction

-Do you know "Ekispert"[^1]?
+Have you ever heard of Ekispert[^1]?
-Ekispert is route search service in Japan that was born in 1988.
+Ekispert is a route search service in Japan that was born in 1988.
-It is provided for customer, bussiness and developer.
+It is provided for customers, bussiness and developer.
-This book is an introduction to WebAPI.
+This book is an introduction to Ekispert Web Service.

 ## Footnote
 [^1]: Ekispert https://ekiworld.net/about/index.html